 Evaluative conditioning (EC) is a widely-studied and highly applicable procedure for establishing and changing attitudes (e.g., De Houwer et al., 2001).
 In a typical EC task, a neutral (conditioned) stimulus (CS) is repeatedly paired with a positive or negative (unconditioned) stimulus (US), and as a result, the former acquires a similar valence to the latter.

 Evaluative conditioning plays a central role in theory and application throughout psychological science.
-For instance, in its original version, the Associative–Propositional Evaluation (APE) Model (Gawronski & Bodenhausen, 2006), an influential theory of attitudes in social psychology, distinguished between explicit attitudes and implicit attitudes, and treated EC as a key pathway for changing the latter.
+For instance, the Associative–Propositional Evaluation (APE) Model (Gawronski & Bodenhausen, 2006), an influential theory of attitudes in social psychology, distinguishes between explicit attitudes and implicit attitudes, and treats EC as a key pathway for changing the latter.
 The Elaboration-Likelihood Model, in the domain of persuasion (ELM: Petty & Cacioppo, 1986), distinguishes between the central and peripheral routes to persuasion, and views EC as highly relevant to the latter route.
 Elsewhere, EC is said to play an important role in implicit bias (e.g., Olson & Fazio, 2006), consumption behavior (e.g., Gibson, 2008), self-esteem (e.g., Dijksterhuis, 2004), disgust (e.g., Schienle et al., 2001), phobias (e.g., Merckelbach et al., 1993) and many other domains.
 In the applied domain, it is frequently used as an intervention to address problematic attitudes and behaviors related to addictive substances such as alcohol (e.g., Houben et al., 2010), unhealthy food consumption (e.g., Shaw et al., 2016), and racism (e.g., Lai et al., 2014).

-When it comes to theorizing about EC, debate is largely led by proponents of dual process (e.g., Gawronski & Bodenhausen, 2006), single process propositional (e.g., De Houwer, 2018), and associative models (e.g., Jones et al., 2009).
+When it comes to theorizing about EC, debate is largely led by proponents of dual-process (e.g., Gawronski & Bodenhausen, 2006), single process propositional (e.g., De Houwer, 2018), and associative models (e.g., Jones et al., 2009).
 Although many variables are used to differentiate between these positions, one has received considerable attention: contingency awareness (e.g., Corneille & Stahl, 2019).
-Showing that EC effects can occur without contingency awareness is often viewed as supporting dual process and associative models whereas the opposite is true for propositional models (although see Stahl & Heycke, 2016).
+Showing that EC effects can occur without contingency awareness is often viewed as supporting dual-process and associative models whereas the opposite is true for propositional models (although see Stahl & Heycke, 2016).
 So far, the general trend of evidence indicates that EC effects are highly dependent on contingency awareness (e.g., Bar-Anan et al., 2010; Hofmann et al., 2010; Stahl et al., 2009).
 Yet there is one EC paradigm (Olson & Fazio, 2001) that some argue provides evidence for ‘unaware’ EC effects (e.g., Jones et al., 2010; March et al., 2018).